New York State Law

 the period of limitation be extended by more than five years beyond the

-period otherwise applicable under subdivision two.
+period otherwise applicable under subdivision two of this section.

 (c) A prosecution for any crime set forth in title twenty-seven or